skosachiov/wanna-debian/docs/simplebuilder/index.md

+# simplebuilder

+The Simple Debian package builder handles different source types based on URL patterns provided.
+The build task is received via stdin.
+Each line of the task is a link to a Debian package or its source code.
+After building or downloading each package, the artifacts are placed in a local repository and connected to the build environment, thus satisfying build dependencies for packages from subsequent lines.
+If a package version is already available in the connected repositories, a bin-nmu rebuild is automatically triggered.

-# Build from a single .dsc file
+## Build from a single .dsc file
 `echo "https://example.com/package.dsc" | simplebuilder`

-# Build from a Git repository
+## Build from a Git repository
 `echo "https://github.com/user/repo.git" | simplebuilder`

-# Build from multiple sources
+## Build from multiple sources
 ```
 http://deb.debian.org/debian/pool/main/h/hello/hello_2.10-3.dsc
 http://deb.debian.org/debian/pool/main/c/cowsay/cowsay_3.03+dfsg2-8.dsc